-- to give students a warning in time to correct the area of concern, and/or - to clarify their current status regarding an unsatisfactory designation.
+- to give students a warning in time to correct the area of concern, and/or - to clarify their status regarding an unsatisfactory designation.

-Where it is determined that a student has not satisfactorily completed a course, the N determination will be awarded.
-The student will not receive any results in that course.
+Where it is determined that a student has not satisfactorily completed a course, the student will not receive any results in that course.